toitware/artemis-releases/README.md

 Change the apps (for example a different entry point, or a different solar version).

-Change the sdk-version and artemis-version, but make sure the combination is supported (use `artemis sdk list` to get all possible combinations).
+Change the sdk-version and Artemis-version, but make sure the combination is supported (use `artemis sdk list` to get all possible combinations).

 Run `artemis update --specification <specification-file>` to update the device.